shini4i/argo-watcher/docs/git-integration.md

 ![Image title](https://raw.githubusercontent.com/shini4i/assets/main/src/argo-watcher/deployment-lock.png)

+!!! note
-> If you have keycloak integration enabled, you need to be a member of one of pre-defined privileged groups to be able to set deployment lock.
+    If you have keycloak integration enabled, you need to be a member of one of pre-defined privileged groups to be able to set deployment lock.